(C) 2015, G. Forrest Cook

 EPROMs other than the 2732 can be used if suitable changes are made to the address lines in the circuit.
+It should also be possible to use and EEPROM chip if you have access to the appropriate programmer.
 For larger EPROMs, just ground the higher order address input lines on the EPROM chip, and wire the appropriate chip select pins for outputs enabled and chip selected.

-Note that the photo above shows a slightly different implementation of the circuit.
-A 5V power supply and a 555 timer sidetone oscillator have been added, the keyer relay has been removed and the EPROM is a 2716 type.
+Note that the above circuit board photo differs from the circuit in the schematic.
+That device was activated by a digital clock to produce a Morse code wake-up message.
+A 5V power supply and a 555 timer sidetone oscillator were added, the keyer relay was removed and the EPROM was changed to a 2716 type.

-The clock oscilator causes U2, a binary counter, to step through some of an 11 bit binary count.
+The clock oscillator causes U2 to output an 11 bit binary count.
 This sequence is used to step through the addresses on EPROM U3.
 Morse code data is stored in the EPROM d0 bit, it is used to turn on and off Q1 and RL1, the keying relay.
-At the end of a one-shot message, a single 1 bit arrives on U3 pin d1, causing the run/stop flip-flop to turn off, and resetting the U2 counter to zero.
+At the end of a one-shot message, a single on-bit arrives on U3 pin d3, causing the run/stop flip-flop to turn off and reset the U2 counter to zero.
 D1, C2 and R4 cause U2 to reset when the power is applied.
-R5 is used to prevent the U3 d1 line from being shorted to +5v when the stop switch is pressed.
+R5 protects the U3 d1 line from being shorted to +5v when the stop switch is pressed.